What Is A Weak Cappuccino?

 On the other hand, a weak cappuccino will have a higher proportion of milk and foam and a lower proportion of espresso.
 This results in a less intense, less caffeinated drink with a milder flavor.

-Some people prefer weak cappuccinos because they find them easier to drink and less overwhelming than a traditional cappuccino.
+Some people prefer weak drinks because they find them easier and less overwhelming than a traditional espresso based one.

 Others may prefer a stronger, more traditional cappuccino with a bolder flavor and higher caffeine content.